psiexperiment/psiexperiment/readme.md

 ### Context plugin

-Manages the context items and selectors (see terminology).
+Manages the context items and selectors (see terminology above).
 Every experiment has a set of values, or parameters, that define the course of the experiment.
 This plugin provides a central registry of all context items, manages their current values (i.e., when notified, the current values will be cleared and re-computed for the next trial).
 A subset of these context items can be specified as roving parameters (i.e., their value varies from trial to trial in a predefined way).
 Values for roving parameters are managed by one or more selectors.
 Selectors are objects that provide a mechanism for specifying the sequence of values that the context plugin draws from on each trial.

 ### Experiment plugin